csvsoundsystem/mockingjay/README.md

 Mockingjay
 ===========

-Built off of <a href="https://github.com/abelsonlive/regextweet" target="_blank">RegEx Tweet</a>, a Twitter API 1.1 script to make a Twitter bot that retweets tweets that contain words in a RegEx.
+A Twitter API 1.1 script to make a Twitter bot that retweets tweets that contain words in a RegEx.
+Built off of <a href="https://github.com/abelsonlive/regextweet" target="_blank">RegEx Tweet</a>,

 It currently powers [@YourRepsOnGuns](http://twitter.com/yourrepsonguns), retweeting members of congress when they tweet about firearms and related words.